Control Data Corporation (articles, pictures, etc.)

 "Die Hard" (1988; John McTiernan, Roderick Thorp, Bruce Willis, Reginald VelJohnson; they murdered my computers!)

-"They Live" (1988; John Carpenter, Roddy Piper; bill-boards)
+"They Live" (1988; John Carpenter, Roddy Piper; CDC bill-boards with "hidden alien messages")

 ⋐⋑